Spooners/pxt-nokia5110-text/README.md

 The SPI module also needs a pin for the MISO line (DIN is MOSI), for this use the default pin P14.

+RST, CE, DC can be changed using `display.changeBusPins(DigitalPin RST, DigitalPin CE, DigitalPin DC)`.
+LIGHT can be changed using `display.changeLightPin(DigitalPin LIGHT)`.
+DIN and CLK (and MISO) cannot be changed.

 ## License

 MIT